NASA Standard Initiator: Development

 The NASA Standard Initiator (NSI) was developed from the Single-Bridgewire Apollo Standard Initiator (SBASI) which was itself based on the Apollo Standard Initiator (ASI).

-To provide additional redundancy and thus make the spacecraft more relieable, a double-bridgewire design was utilized, but during development of the Apollo Standard Initiator it was found that the original design responded unfavorably to RF frequencies.
-This resulted in a re-design with a single bridgewire which was approved in 1966.
-This new design introduced several other changes to improve resistance and give the device a longer shelf life, such as switching the Material of the body from 17-4 PH steel to Inconel 718.After the Apollo program ended, the Initiator was renamed and re-used on other spacecraft, such as the Space Shuttle.
+To provide additional redundancy and thus make the spacecraft more reliable, a double-bridgewire design was utilized, but during development of the Apollo Standard Initiator it was found that the original design responded unfavorably to RF frequencies.
+This resulted in a redesign with a single bridgewire which was approved in 1966.
+This new design introduced several other changes to improve resistance and give the device a longer shelf life, such as switching the material of the body from 17-4 PH steel to Inconel 718.After the Apollo program ended, the Initiator was renamed and re-used on other spacecraft, such as the Space Shuttle.